TaiveyonShaw/Yuima-ru/README.md

 * [Start](#Start)

 ## Intro
-A Website for Yuima-ru Christian Church in Ishikawa, Okinawa
+A simple responsive SPA Website for Yuima-ru Christian Church in Ishikawa, Okinawa

 ## Installation
 To run this Project locally, I used: